HarshadGholve/ACL-Digital/DeepLearning_+_TransferLearning/SQL_Code_Generation/README.md

+Note: This project is not yet complete.
+Still working upon it.

 # **SQL Code Generation using PyTorch** 🧠💻
 This project focuses on generating SQL queries from natural language inputs using a Transformer-based model built with **PyTorch**.
 The solution leverages **PostgreSQL** for database interaction and follows a structured approach to data processing, model training, and prediction.